 Children can enjoy a football camp with qualified coaches in various camps ranging from age four to sixteen years, and a Chelsea FC Foundation kit is given to all attendees.
 Luke (14) joined the Football camp for a day, which consisted of two separate two hour sessions in the morning and evening time.

 Despite being more interested in rugby and gaelic football, Luke really enjoyed the soccer camp.
 Ashley Cole visited that day and played football with the kids, although I think I was more excited than Luke when I heard about it!
 Incidentally Sani often have guest coaches at their camps.

 The price of €95 for the day included a top quality football kit with a full-size back pack.
 Reduced prices are available for longer sessions, price for 5 day camp is €275 including full kit.

 I spoke to the coaches at the Rafa Nadal Tennis Centre and learned that they were flown to Spain where they trained for a month with Rafa Nadal’s coaches, before opening the centre in Sani Resort.
 They use many of the same techniques when coaching, and lessons are available to adults and children, both private or group lessons.

-We loved the family adventure at the Bear Grylls Camp – the course was designed by Bear Grylls and is the only one of its kind in a holiday resort.
+We loved the family adventure at the Bear Grylls Survival Academy – the course was designed by Bear Grylls himself and is the only one of its kind in a holiday resort.
 There are many different courses you can take including teen camps and night courses, and bespoke arrangements can also be arranged for groups or families.